JackSzwergold/Cheat-Sheets/content/mamp/connecting_to_mamp_from_windows_on_a_macos_install_of_virtualbox_2.md

 In this tutorial I am going to outline one of the most basic ways to connect to a `host` machine from a `guest` machine within VirtualBox from a fresh Windows `guest` OS install using the main VirtualBox network interface.

-This is being done primarily for Microsoft Internet Explorer web browser cross-platform compatibility testing with MAMP-based development tools in Mac OS X. But the basic concepts of this kind of setup can be used for all sorts of things beyond testing web browser cross-platform browser compatibly.
+This is being done primarily for Microsoft Internet Explorer web browser cross-platform compatibility testing with MAMP-based development tools in macOS.
+But the basic concepts of this kind of setup can be used for all sorts of things beyond testing web browser cross-platform browser compatibly.

 The main drawback of this method is there is no easy way to connect from the `host` machine to the `guest`, but that is not a big issue for basic Internet Explorer testing.
 If you think you might need that extra level of two-way connectivity, skip to the second part of this tutorial where I explain how you can use dual network interfaces with a special host-only adapter in VirtualBox.